geekwaytothewest/ruleslawyer-backend/README.md

 ## Using compose profiles

-Profiles available: backend, db, frontends, admin, librarian, playandwin
+Profiles available: all, backend, db, frontends, admin, librarian, playandwin

 Ex: only boot the requirements for the backend and admin